-CAREER SERVICES
+CAREER AND VOCATION SERVICES

-Career Services provides a broad range of career planning services.
+Career and Vocation Services provides a broad range of career planning services.
 These services include one-on-one guidance to help students attain the knowledge, skills, and contacts they need to find their career path and employment.
 Free services include career counseling, resume and cover letter critiques, mock interviews, and career exploration resources.
-Additionally, Career Services host a semi-annual Career Fair as an opportunity for student to network with potential employers.
+Additionally, students have access to Handshake, a free online job board where students can search for jobs and other opportunities posted exclusively for FranU students.